What is developmental editing, anyway? How is it different from substantive editing?

 • and more

-For a much deeper dive, check out my forthcoming book: How to Enjoy Being Edited: A Practical Guide for Nonfiction Authors!
+For a much deeper dive, read my book How to Enjoy Being Edited: A Practical Guide for Nonfiction Authors!

 what editors really do, when you need one, and how to find (the right) one